titu1994/Keras-just-another-network-JANET/README.md

-# Keras - Chrono LSTM and Just Another Recurernt Neural Network
+# Keras - Chrono LSTM and Just Another Recurrent Neural Network

 Keras implementation of the paper [The unreasonable effectiveness of the forget gate](https://arxiv.org/abs/1804.04849).